ABHIRAM-KUNIYIL/AUTOMATIC-WASTE-SORTING-MACHINE/README.md

 # Automatic Waste Sorting Machine

-This project, developed for an Advanced Electronics course, is an automated system for sorting common waste items into three categories: metal, plastic, and glass.
+This project, developed for Advanced Electronics course, is an automated system for sorting common waste items into three categories: metal, plastic, and glass.

 ## How It Works